AustinAttempts/blog/content/posts/self-hosting-ai.md

 Now that the server is up and running you can access the applicaition from ```http://localhost:8080/```

 ## Conclusion
 This is not running on a powerful computer so the responses are slow but it is perfect for asking a question and letting it work it out while I do somthing else.
-For example, this blog post was edited by my own locally hosted AI! 😃
+For example, this blog post has been edited by my own locally hosted AI! 😃